reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 {{< /epigraph >}}

 I recently spent a week on retreat up in the San Bernadino mountains.
 On the opening night, a teacher defined wisdom as "being grown-ups about our existential condition."
-At first that felt like an attack -- surely I'm not being _childish_ -- but after sitting with that in silence for a week, letting it run its course through me, I started to understand my own childishness.
+At first that felt like an attack -- surely I'm not being _childish_ -- but after sitting in silence for a week, letting those words run their course through me, I started to see some aspects of my own childishness.
 Namely: like children, we grasp at this-or-that explanation of our existence to make ourselves feel secure.
+Explanations of this nature are comfort blankets for our existential discomforts, tools that help us navigate deeper and deeper depths of insecurity.

+Our need for security is our inheritance as animals.
+As we grow up, we develop the confidence and capacity to work with the unknown, with insecurity.

+Our hope is that the Final Answer of the Universe will be ultimately fulfilling.

 <!-- TODO: This doesn't feel snappy enough.
 Needs a better hook. -->
-If we want to truly be free, we must put that down.
+If we want to be free, we must put that down.

 ---

+{{< epigraph cite="C.S.
+Lewis, The Weight of Glory" >}}
+I am trying to rip open the inconsolable secret in each one of you—the secret which hurts so much that you take your revenge on it by calling it names like Nostalgia and Romanticism and Adolescence; the secret also which pierces with such sweetness that when, in very intimate conversation, the mention of it becomes imminent, we grow awkward and affect to laugh at ourselves; the secret we cannot hide and cannot tell, though we desire to do both.
+We cannot tell it because it is a desire for something that has never actually appeared in our experience.
+We cannot hide it because our experience is constantly suggesting it, and we betray ourselves like lovers at the mention of a name.
+Our commonest expedient is to call it beauty and behave as if that had settled the matter.
+{{< /epigraph >}}

-Like many people, I've spent much of my life agonizing over the Big Questions: *what's this all for?
+I've spent much of my life agonizing over the Big Questions: *what's this all for?
 Why are we here?*
 Our place in the world is ambiguous and confusing, and I needed help navigating it all.
-How was I supposed to orient the direction of my life?

 <!-- Whole societies focus on refining belief systems around such questions.
 And "belief systems" here applies in a broad sense, whether that be religious systems, economic systems, philosophy, nationalism, corporations, ideologies, cults, you name it.